microsoft/vscode-docs/blogs/2024/04/wasm.md

 This looks very similar to an extension written in TypeScript.
 Due to the nice work [Connor Peet](https://github.com/connor4312) did, it is even possible to step through the Rust code using VS Code's debugger:

-@@screen shot
+<video src="rust-extension.mp4" title="Extension written in Rust." autoplay loop controls muted></video>

 Although the exploration looks very promising we decided to not push this further right now.
 Major reason is the missing async support in WASM.
 A lot of VS Code API is async and can therefore not easily be proxied into WebAssembly code.
-We could run the WebAssembly code in a separate worker and use the same mechanism we use for the [WASI Preview 1 support]() to synchronize between the WebAssembly worker and the extension host worker.
-However
+We could run the WebAssembly code in a separate worker and use the same mechanism we use for the [WASI Preview 1 support](https://code.visualstudio.com/blogs/2023/06/05/vscode-wasm-wasi) to synchronize between the WebAssembly worker and the extension host worker.
+However, this approach would lead to unexpected behavior when doing sync API calls since those calls would be executed async under the hood.
+Since the extension host worker yields between the two async executions there is no guarantee, that between two sync calls the underlying state wouldn't change (e.g. something like `setX(5); getX();` could return a value different than 5).

+Furthermore there is work under way to add full async support to WebAssemblies in the Preview 3 time frame.
+Luke Wagner gave an overview about the current state of the async support at [Day 2 of this years Plumber’s Summit](https://bytecodealliance.org/articles/plumbers-day-2).
+So we deiced to wait for this to arrive since it will allow us to tell a nicer and more complete story.

+For those that are interested the corresponding Wit files, the Rust code and the TypeScript code can be found in the [rust-api](https://insiders.vscode.dev/github/microsoft/vscode-wasi/blob/dbaeumer/early-kingfisher-tan/rust-api/package.json#L1) folder of the vscode-wasm repository.

 # What comes next